Help Is on the Way: Composition

-"Help Is on the Way" is a rock song containing elements of punk rock and melodic hardcore.
+"Help Is on the Way" is a punk rock song.
 John Fortunato of The Aquarian Weekly described the song as a "menacingly anthemic, phlegm-clearing diatribe".
 "Help Is on the Way" is written in the time signature of common time, with a moderate tempo of 108 beats per minute.
 It is composed in the key G minor, with a melody that spans a tonal range of D4 to B♭5.

 Lyrically, "Help Is on the Way" is about the slow response time for aid to disaster stricken areas.
 During the first and second verses, the lyrics allude to Hurricane Katrina and the Deepwater Horizon oil spill, as well as their affects on the Gulf Coast of the United States and the city of New Orleans.
 Singer Tim McIlrath maintains clean vocals throughout the majority of the song, but temporarily switches to screaming vocals during the bridge.

 McIlrath wrote the lyrics, which were inspired by a trip he took to New Orleans.
 While he had initially gone to discuss with local musicians how to merge politics with music, he was able to visit several areas affected by Hurricane Katrina and the subsequent flood, such as the Lower Ninth Ward.
 As McIlrath felt that news outlets were quick to discuss less important stories following the disaster, he compiled his thoughts and wrote the song's lyrics.
 McIlrath also noted his criticism of the United States government and how they handled these disasters influenced the lyrics; he called Hurricane Katrina "as much a man-made disaster as it was a natural disaster", and lambasted the fact that no legislation was passed to prevent another oil spill following the Deepwater Horizon oil spill.